 The first few days weren’t too bad.
 Felt like I was sailing through as I had kept myself busy until the fourth day.
 On day 4, I was close to flipping my table, my bed, basically, my whole room as the craving was real.
-It was absolutely driving me crazy and was this close to caving in.
+It was absolutely driving me crazy and was THIS close to caving in.
 I would be standing in the biscuit aisle for a good 10 minutes, drooling whilst crying on the inside.
 All I could think about was sugar for the rest of the day until I had slept it off.
 The next day was fine.
 That withdrawal symptom wasn’t fun at all.
 I haven’t had a meltdown like that ever since so the remaining days of the challenge were easy so it had flown by with ease.
 I still did have the small cravings but fruits did save me especially pomegranates.
 Totally obsessed with them.

 As the challenge came to an end, I did celebrate the end of my challenge with a visit to the Cheesecake Factory a few days later.
 After demolishing that cheesecake, I didn’t get the same satisfied feeling I would usually get before the challenge.
-This is definitely a positive thing and it’s obvious that my taste buds have changed.
+Giving up sugar is definitely a positive thing and it’s obvious that my taste buds have changed.
 However, without all of the sweets, I’ve noticed that I’ve been indulging on more carbs, more specifically, crisps.
 Both are as bad as each other and it’s something I also need to cut down now.

 Did I lose any weight?
 Not sure.
 I haven’t stepped on the scale since early September and I intend to keep it that way.

 Any change in body shape?
 Nope.